 Kim was re-elected to the Metropolitan Water Reclamation District of Greater Chicago (MWRD) Board of Commissioners for a full six year term in November, 2020 after being elected to a partial two year term in 2018.
 She has worked from the start to guide the MWRD in its mission to keep our water safe.
 Access to clean drinking water can not be taken for granted.
 Kim has served as a knowledgeable and experienced protector our water.
 Kim thanks you for your support, and looks forward to working with you to keep our waters clean and enjoyable for all!

+Kim believes we must do more now than ever to prevent flooding.
 Flooding causes damage to our health, property, and to the environment.
-Like many people currently experience, my basement often flooded when I was growing up on the south side.
-This experience has inspired me to find the causes of flooding and to work to prevent them from happening.
+Like many people currently experience, her basement often flooded when she was growing up on the south side.
+This experience has inspired her to find the causes of flooding and to work to prevent them from happening.

-We must do more now than ever to prevent flooding.
 Climatologists have projected that new weather patterns will emerge that could create record rainfalls in the Midwest in the near future.
 Already, we have seen record rainfall recently because of the shifting weather pattern that started in the 1960’s.
 With this increased rainfall comes the threat of increased flooding.